 I encourage you to read the post, which can hopefully give you a better idea of how your activities are producing CO2e, and what's the best way to help by reducing your emissions.
 And of course I'd be delighted to hear back if you have questions or comments about the results.

 I even went as far as trying to list all flights I took in my life, which wasn't so hard (took about an hour, if I didn't forget any).
 There are 125 flights, amounting to a total of 408 thousand kilometers, i.e., going over the world 10 times in total, or a bit over a one-way trip to the moon (!).
-This probably represents around a hundred tons of CO2e which is commensurate to a total sustainable lifetime carbon budget, except I'm only 30...
+This probably represents around a hundred tons of CO2e which is commensurate to what a sustainable lifetime carbon budget would have been for my entire lifetime (and with all emission causes combined)...
 One surprising point was that over half of this total is consumed by the 20 longest flights, so the biggest culprit is really long transcontinental trips. ↩